openrocket/openrocket/docs/source/user_guide/basic_rocket_design.rst

 .. _motorconfig:

-Now click on the **Motors & Configuration** tab towards the left upper corner of the main OpenRocket window, just under the menu bar.
+Now click on the :guilabel:`Motors & Configuration` tab towards the left upper corner of the main OpenRocket window, just under the menu bar.
 On the resulting page, note the *Motors* tab towards the left upper corner.
 Make sure the *Inner T...* box is checked, and then click on the :guilabel:`New Configuration` button in the top center portion of the upper panel.
 You should see that a new configuration has been added to the list of configuration.